-If you and/or your spouse are under the age of 65 and lose coverage through a change in employment, marital status, or you retire, you may convert coverage for you and/or your spouse for up to \$100,000 and for up to \$20,000 for your child, by calling SSQ within 31 days of loss of coverage.
+If you and/or your spouse are under the age of 65 and lose coverage through a change in employment, marital status, or you retire, you may convert coverage for you and/or your spouse for up to \$100,000 and for up to \$20,000 for your child.
+Contact askHR@telus.com to request the Conversion Privilege Notification form.
+You must apply and make your first premium payment within 31 days after your change of status.